harlongbironghang355-ctrl/habit_tracker/product_backlog.md

-# Habit Tracker App - Product Backlog (User Stories)
+# Habit Tracker App - Product Backlog

 ---

-## User Registration
+## Login / Registration

-**Title:**
+### User Registration
-As a user, I want to register using email, username, password, age, and country so that I can create an account.
+**As a user, I want to register with my email, username, password, age, and country so that I can create an account in the app.**

 **Acceptance Criteria:**
 1. User can enter email, username, password